silvanazdravevska/Project1-Microsoft-Azure-Nanodegree/README.md

 policy = BanditPolicy(evaluation_interval=2, slack_factor=0.1)

 ## AutoML
 Using the AutoML, VotingEnsemble model performed the best with the accuracy of 91.61%.
-The experiment type is classification.
+Compute target is remote.
+The experiment type to run is classification.
+The primary metric that Automated Machine Learning will optimize for model selection is accuracy. label_column_name is the training labels to use when fitting pipelines during an experiment.
+This is the value the model predicts.
+Maximum amount of time in minutes that all iterations combined can take before the experiment terminates is 30 minutes.
+(ONNX) can help optimize the inference of the machine learning model.
+Inference, or model scoring, is the phase where the deployed model is used for prediction
 Cross-validation=2; the metrics are calculated with the average of the 2 validation metrics.
 The Automl Config:

 automl_config = AutoMLConfig(